 ILARIS® is a prescription medication that is FDA approved to treat HIDS/MKD.
 ILARIS works by attaching to and blocking interleukin-1 beta (IL-1β), a type of cytokine responsible for inflammation.
 ILARIS is given once a month as a subcutaneous injection right below the skin.

 How can ILARIS help with HIDS/MKD?

 ILARIS helps provide fast and sustained relief from HIDS/MKD.
 In a study of 37 patients with HIDS/MKD, 35.1% had minimal to no disease activity at day 15 through week 16.
-Study participants were assessed and given a single physician score based on several signs and symptoms, including: swollen lymph nodes (lymphadenopathy), canker sores (aphthous ulcers), and abdominal pain.
+Study participants were assessed for their CRP measurements and given a single Physician's global assessment (PGA) score based on several signs and symptoms, including: swollen lymph nodes (lymphadenopathy), canker sores (aphthous ulcers), and abdominal pain.

 Is ILARIS given intravenously?

 ILARIS is not given as an intravenous infusion (infused inside a vein over a period of time).
 Instead, it is given as a subcutaneous (right under the skin) injection, once a month by a doctor or nurse.
 A home health nurse can be sent to your home to administer ILARIS to your child.
 If you are eligible, this service and other ILARIS support opportunities may be available for your child.